-This is a two-digit POST code reader, displaying in hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.
-The POST codes are listed in the troubleshooting section on Page 147.
-After the system boots, it will display the temperature in Celsius.
-This temperature is specifically for the CPU socket, which will typically read slightly higher than a given CPU core.
+This is a 2-digit POST code reader, displaying in hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.
+The POST codes are in the back of this manual, in the troubleshooting section on page 148.
+After the system boots, it will display a temp in Celsius.
+This temp is specifically for the CPU socket, which will typically read a little higher than a given CPU core.
 To read this temp in Fahrenheit, take the value in Celsius, multiply by 9/5 (or 1.8) and add 32.